 We recommend doing a retest four months after your first hair analysis.
 After that, testing can be done every six months, unless we indicate otherwise.
 If you wish to monitor your situation closer, you can do a hair analysis every 2-3 months.

 How do I take a hair sample for a retest?

 The hair sampling procedure for a retest is the same as the procedure for the first test.
-That is, you want to sample the most recent hair growth—hair that’s closest to the scalp.
-Women with long hair may want to find the initial sampling spots, and simply cut the new growth.
+That is, you will sample the most recent hair growth—hair that’s closest to the scalp.
+Women with long hair may want to find the initial sampling spots and simply cut the new growth.